worka-ai/anvil/docs/fundamentals/03-getting-started.md

 ---
-slug: /anvil/getting-started
+slug: /fundamentals/getting-started
-title: 'Getting Started: Anvil in 10 Minutes'
+title: 'Getting Started'
 description: A hands-on guide to launching a single-node Anvil instance with Docker and interacting with it using the Anvil CLI.
-tags: [getting-started, docker, cli]
+tags: [getting-started, quickstart, tutorial, fundamentals]
 ---

 # Chapter 1: Anvil in 10 Minutes